-The Company acquired its VAL-083 prototype drug product, initial patents, and technology rights from Valent Technologies, LLC, ("Valent"), an entity owned by Dr. Dennis Brown, the Company's Chief Scientific Officer and Director.
+The Company acquired its initial patents and technology rights from Valent Technologies, LLC, ("Valent"), an entity owned by Dr. Dennis Brown, the Company's Chief Scientific Officer and Director.
 As a result, Valent is a related party to the Company.